-Through this programme, implemented under the umbrella of the GIZ's Waste to (Positive) Energy project, ACTED is providing postemployment services to approximately 2,643 vulnerable Jordanians and Syrian refugees.
-ACTED's intervention complements the GIZ's cash-for-work programming by supporting former cash workers' entrepreneurial and vocational skills.
+Funded by GIZ's Waste to (Positive) Energy department, ACTED is providing post-employment services to approximately 2,643 vulnerable Jordanians and Syrian refugees.
+ACTED's intervention complements GIZ's cash-for-work programming by supporting former cash workers' entrepreneurial and vocational skills.
 This will contribute to maximizing these individuals' potential and provide them with the resources and tools to increase their access to employment opportunities or launch income generating activities.

-- Funded by: European Union and German Federal Ministry for Economic Cooperation and Development (BMZ) - Beneficiaries: 2,643 vulnerable Jordanians and Syrian refugees - Location: Irbid, Mafraq, Balqa, Karak, Madaba, Zarqa governorates
+- Donor: GIZ Waste to (Positive) Energy - Beneficiaries: 2,643 vulnerable Jordanians and Syrian refugees - Location: Irbid, Mafraq, Balqa, Karak, Madaba, Zarqa governorates